 - No solid food, milk, hard candy or gum after midnight.
 If your child has been chewing gum, the procedure will be delayed 2 hours from the time the gum is spit out.
-If the gum has been swallowed, the procedure will be canceled or delayed 8 hours from the time it was swallowed. - Your child may have CLEAR LIQUIDS (apple juice, Sprite[®], Pedialyte[®] or water only) from midnight until 3 hours before the scheduled procedure time.
-After that he may have nothing else to drink.
-You will receive a phone call the day before the procedure and will be told the exact time that your child needs to stop drinking.
+If the gum has been swallowed, the procedure will be canceled or delayed 8 hours from the time it was swallowed. - Your child may drink apple juice, Sprite[®], Pedialyte[®] or water only, from midnight until 3 hours before the scheduled procedure time.
+You will receive a phone call the day before the procedure and will be told the exact time for your child to stop drinking.

-How the test is done
+How the test Is done

-- If your child is an outpatient, you will register him or her in the GI Department Surgery Center or Outpatient Surgery as instructed. - If your child is an inpatient, he will be taken from his room to the pre-op area.
+- If your child is an outpatient, you will register him or her in the GI Department Surgery Center or Outpatient Surgery as instructed. - If your child is an inpatient, he will be transported from his room to the pre-op area.
 The nurses and anesthesiologists will discuss your child's anesthesia and other health concerns with you. - Your child will go to the Procedure/Operating Room where he will fall asleep with general anesthesia. - A flexible tube about as thick as your second finger (a colonoscope) will be placed in your child's rectum and moved through the colon.
 It is not always possible to get all the way through the colon due to turns or other conditions. - Several small tissue samples (biopsies) about the size of a pinhead will be taken from the lining of the colon to be looked at under a microscope. - When the test is done, your child will be taken to the recovery room to wake up.
-Most children are ready to go home or return to their rooms within one and one-half hours.
+Most children are ready to go home or return to their rooms within 11⁄2 hours.